modelscope/ReMe/doc/personal_memory/personal_retrieve_ops.md

 3. Flattens the messages into a single list
 4. Sorts messages by creation time if available
 5. Stores the filtered messages back in the context

-## Complete Flow Execution

-When the personal memory retrieval flow executes:

-1. `SetQueryOp` prepares the query with timestamp
-2. Two parallel paths execute:
-   - `ExtractTimeOp` extracts time information from the query
-   - `RetrieveMemoryOp` followed by `SemanticRankOp` retrieves and ranks memories
-3. `FuseRerankOp` combines the results, considering both semantic relevance and time information
-4. The final output is a ranked list of memories relevant to the query

-This flow provides a sophisticated memory retrieval system that considers semantic relevance, memory types, and temporal context to deliver the most appropriate memories for a given query.